beautiful chinoiserie pumpkins

 My Fall Table a Few Years Back

-Now, if you live in a warmer climate like I do, buying real pumpkins isn’t really an option (unless you like buying new every 3-5 days).
+If you live in a warmer climate like mine, buying real pumpkins isn’t an option (unless you like buying new ones every 3-5 days).

 Here are some of my favorites: